Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: Introduction

 \section{Introduction}

-The recent success of large language models (LLMs) has spurred growing interest in deploying and fine-tuning these models across diverse devices and personalized settings~\citep{naveed2023comprehensive, zhao2023survey}.
-Federated fine-tuning has emerged as a promising paradigm in this context, enabling on-device model personalization without centralizing private user data~\citep{kairouz2021advances, cho2024heterogeneous}.
-Yet, the massive parameter size of LLMs presents fundamental scalability challenges for federated fine-tuning, primarily due to the prohibitive communication cost of transmitting high-dimensional model updates~\citep{wu2025survey, jia2025comprehensive}.
-To mitigate this issue, recent work has proposed using zeroth-order optimization (ZOO) to enable dimension-free communication in federated learning (FL)~\citep{nesterov2017random, li2024achieving}.
+The explosive development of large language models (LLMs) has sparked strong interest in making their fine-tuning scalable across distributed and privacy-sensitive data sources~\citep{naveed2023comprehensive, zhao2023survey}.
+As a promising and effective paradigm, federated fine-tuning has been successfully applied to enable collaborative model training while preserving data privacy in a large amount of works~\citep{kairouz2021advances, cho2024heterogeneous, li2025fast, zhang2025fedsgt}.
+Yet, modern LLMs' massive parameter scale (e.g., several billions) introduces a severe scalability barrier: due to communicating high-dimensional model updates, communication cost has become a primary bottleneck for federated LLM fine-tuning~\citep{wu2025survey, jia2025comprehensive}.
+For instance, fine-tuning a OPT-1.3B model by FedAvg \citep{mcmahan2017communication} usually requires about $1\sim 5$ TB communication cost for one client \citep{li2024achieving}.
+To overcome this burden, recent work has proposed using zeroth-order (ZO) optimization \citep{nesterov2017random} to enable dimension-free communication in FL.
 In particular, DeComFL~\citep{li2024achieving} encodes both uplink and downlink communication using shared random seeds and scalar-only updates, achieving communication cost independent of model dimension.
-This framework is especially attractive for federated LLM fine-tuning, where communication is a dominant bottleneck.
+Specifically, it reduces the total communication cost from TB level to MB level.
+This dimension-free communication framework is especially attractive for federated LLM fine-tuning, where communication is a dominant bottleneck.